Death toll of powerful earthquake in Haiti soars to 1,297

 Pope Francis on Sunday expressed his closeness to the people of Haiti, including prayers for the victims and encouragement for survivors.
 The pope called for the solidarity of the international community “to help alleviate the consequences of the tragedy.”

 Collin Binkley reported from Boston.
-AP writers Mark Stevenson in Port-au-Prince, Haiti, Trenton Daniel in New York, Regina Garcia Cano in Mexico City and Colleen Barry in Milan contributed to this report.
+AP writers Mark Stevenson in Les Cayes, Haiti; Trenton Daniel in New York; Regina Garcia Cano in Mexico City and Colleen Barry in Milan contributed to this report.

 Credit: Joseph Odelyn